 One difference between the city states of the Middle Ages and those of the 21st century: the decreasing significance of Europe.
 Even though half the world already lives in cities, urbanisation is still speeding up — but mainly in Africa and Asia.
 Over the next 20 years, 275 million Indians are projected to move from country to city.
 By 2025, China will have 15 megacities with 25 million inhabitants each.
 Europe will have none.

 Yet perhaps Europe too can already be understood as a network of city states, rather than a patchwork of nation states.
-It may lack urban megacities the size of Mexico or Mumbai, but its biggest cities transcend their anchor countries, and share more characteristics with similar metropolises than with their own hinterlands.
+It may lack urban megacities the size of Mexico or Mumbai, but its biggest cities transcend their anchor countries, and share more characteristics with other metropolises elsewhere than with their own hinterlands.

 In all, Europe (2) counts 305 cities with more than 200,000 inhabitants, and 99 metropolitan areas with over 1 million people.
 The biggest of these metro areas have far outgrown their historical urban cores.
 Metro London has a population of around 13.6 million, of which only 24 percent live in Inner London.
 Of Metro Paris' 11.9 million citoyens, no more than 19 percent live inside the historical boundaries of the ville de Paris.
 Numbers three and four are both in Spain: Madrid (6.4 million) and Barcelona (5.4 million).
 Five and six are German: the Ruhrgebiet and Berlin (both around 5 million).